 “Instead of zoning out and being on my phone half the time.
 I felt more engaged in the class and like I was actually learning something.” -21 year old college student

 Another barrier to virtual engagement is that communicating online does not engage all senses.
 A considerable amount of our communication is nonverbal—sounds, movement, visuals, physical structures, touch, and body language.
-Without these sensory cues, it can be difficult to feel socially connected on Zoom, to sustain attention and to focus.
+Without these sensory cues, it can be difficult to feel socially connected on Zoom, Microsoft Teams, or Google Meet to sustain attention and to focus especially if there are many people in the class or meeting.
 Another challenge to virtual learning is that without the normal environment of a classroom, many students across the country are forced to learn in emotionally and/or physically challenging environments, which gets in the way of maintaining attention and focus.
-The Center for Disease Prevention (CDC) reported that anxiety disorder and depressive disorder have increased considerably in the United States during the COVID-19 pandemic (Leeb et al, 2020).
+The Center for Disease Prevention (CDC) reported that anxiety disorder and depressive disorder have increased considerably in the United States during the COVID-19 pandemic (Leeb et al, 2020; McGinty et al, 2020).
 Social isolation, stay-at-home orders, and coping with COVID-19 are contributing factors affecting mental health especially for minority and ethnic youth.
 Stress, anxiety and depression can greatly affect students’ ability to learn and focus.

 The task of teaching has also become more stressful since many students are not visible or appear still-faced and non-responsive.
 Teaching to non-responsive faces is significantly more stressful since the presenter receives no social feedback.
 The absence of social feedback during communication is extremely stressful.
 It is the basis of Trier Social stress test in which a person presents for five minutes to a group of judges who provide no facial or verbal feedback (Allen et al, 2016; Peper, 2020).